learn-co-students/nyc-web-102620/04-many-to-many/README.md

 <!-- <img src="pics/wut.jpeg" alt="drawing" width="400px"/> -->
 [Add screenshot here of spreadsheet here after lecture]

 *Driver* has many *Passengers* through *Ride*. *Passenger* has many *Drivers* through *Ride*, too.
-By examining the attributes of the *Driver* and *Passenger*, we can see that both of them have no direct access to each other without *Ride*. *Ride* knows forms the relationship between the driver and a passenger by by having a reference to an instance of an passenger and a reference to an instance of an driver.
+By examining the attributes of the *Driver* and *Passenger*, we can see that both of them have no direct access to each other without *Ride*. *Ride* knows forms the relationship between the driver and a passenger by by having a reference to an instance of a passenger and a reference to an instance of a driver.

 <img src="pics/Image_from_iOS__1_.jpg" alt="drawing" width="400"/>